-This update comes after the Savannah St. Patrick's Day Parade Committee seemingly booted all fire departments marching under the Our Nation's Firefighter's application out of the parade.
+Our Nation's Firefighter's may not have an appeal, but the FDNY seem to be getting a second chance after the Savannah St. Patrick's Day Parade Committee seemingly booted all fire departments marching under the Our Nation's Firefighter's application out of the parade.

-The decision includes the FDNY and not the group called Our Nation's Firefighters, who organizes firefighters from all over the country, including New York City, and Ireland to walk in the parade.
+However, if allowed to march, it would be just the FDNY and not the group called Our Nation's Firefighters, who organizes firefighters from all over the country, including New York City, and Ireland to walk in the parade.